profile picture

 Making Sense of the Appraisal Process

-Purchasing a house is the most significant investment many people may ever consider.
-Whether it's where you raise your family, a seasonal vacation home or a rental fixer upper, purchasing real property is a detailed transaction that requires multiple people working in concert to make it all happen.
+Purchasing a home is the most significant investment most of us will ever encounter.
+It doesn't matter if a primary residence, a second vacation home or one of many rentals, purchasing real property is a detailed financial transaction that requires multiple parties to see it through.

-Most of the parties involved are very familiar.
-The real estate agent is the most familiar entity in the exchange.
-Then, the mortgage company provides the money required to bankroll the transaction.
-The title company makes sure that all details of the sale are completed and that a clear title transfers to the buyer from the seller.
+The majority of the participants are quite familiar.
+The most recognizable face in the exchange is the real estate agent.
+Then, the mortgage company provides the money needed to finance the exchange.
+And ensuring all details of the sale are completed and that the title is clear to transfer to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the value of the real estate is in line with the amount being paid?
+So, who's responsible for making sure the value of the property is in line with the amount being paid?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisal Service of Idaho will ensure, you as an interested party, are informed.

-Our first duty at Appraisal Service of Idaho is to inspect the property to determine its true status.
-We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a typical person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is accurate and conveying the layout of the property.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the property.
+To determine the true status of the property, it's our duty to first complete a thorough inspection.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really exist and are in the condition a reasonable buyer would expect them to be.
+To make sure the stated size of the property is accurate and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the house.

 Cost Approach

-Here, the appraiser uses information on local building costs, the cost of labor and other elements to ascertain how much it would cost to construct a property comparable to the one being appraised.
-This estimate commonly sets the upper limit on what a property would sell for.
+Here, we gather information on local construction costs, labor rates and other elements to ascertain how much it would cost to construct a property comparable to the one being appraised.
+This value commonly sets the maximum on what a property would sell for.
 It's also the least used predictor of value.

 Paired Sales Analysis

-Appraisers get to know the subdivisions in which they appraise.
-They innately understand the value of particular features to the homeowners of that area.
-Then, the appraiser looks up recent transactions in the neighborhood and finds properties which are 'comparable' to the property being appraised.
-By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.
+Appraisers get to know the communities in which they work.
+They innately understand the value of certain features to the residents of that area.
+Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the subject at hand.
+Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject.

-• Say, for example, the comparable property has an irrigation system and the subject doesn't, the appraiser may deduct the value of an irrigation system from the sales price of the comparable.
+• For example, if the comparable has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable.

 • However, if the subject has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

-A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to putting a value on features of homes in Nampa and Canyon, Appraisal Service of Idaho is second to none.
-The sales comparison approach to value is commonly awarded the most consideration when an appraisal is for a real estate sale.
+A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At Appraisal Service of Idaho, we are experts in knowing the value of particular items in Nampa and Canyon County neighborhoods.
+The sales comparison approach to value is typically given the most consideration when an appraisal is for a home sale.

 Valuation Using the Income Approach